Nexination/configuration-collection/codeguides/NodeJs.md

 For has a double functionality to accommodate objects and arrays and are most effective if used properly.
 The “incremental for” loop is used to iterate arrays or other numbered data points and is the fastest loop, so when at all possible, utilize this loop type.
 The “for in” loop is used to iterate over objects and is very effective and easy to use with objects or object like data, like column names in a database array.
+In ES6 we also have the "for of" loop, which is incredibly useful because it doesn't require realizing the array and allows for lazy design patterns.

 **While:**
 While is only to be used with true/false statements, where a loop is need to run until a certain action happens and the variable is set to false to stop the loop from running.